top of page

 Mad Max (1979) - 3rd Place

-It’s very messy but the brilliant seeds of the saga can be seen just below the surface; a student film version of Road Warrior with a fraction of the kinetic panache but that same Ozploitation camp sensibility of thespian hot rodders, disturbing yet electrifying violence, and the western genre ethos of a man bent on revenge, stealing out for the desert horizon.
+The original Mad Max is very messy but the brilliant seeds of the saga can be seen just below the surface; a student film version of Road Warrior with less kinetic confidence but that same Ozploitation camp sensibility of thespian hot rodders, disturbing yet electrifying violence, and the western genre ethos of a man bent on revenge, stealing out for the desert horizon.

-Yet I like how this film drops us in media res of societal collapse, not fully apocalyptic like Fury Road but definitely not in a functioning state, and explains nothing, leaving the viewer to infer what has gone wrong in the world to lead to this vigilante gang regime.
+One thing I really appreciate about the film is how it drops us in media res of societal collapse, not fully apocalyptic like Fury Road but definitely not in a functioning state.
+It never explains this, instead leaving the viewer to infer what has gone wrong in the world to lead to this vigilante gang regime.
+I later learned the dystopian future setting was chosen due to budgetary constraints.

 ——————————————————————————————————————————————————————————

-Much has been written about the epic stunt work and action set pieces which have set new standards for the entire industry but I'm also interested in how Miller sees Fury Road as an "anthropological documentary" for its interest in understanding the cultural logic of a post-apocalyptic tribe.
+Much has been written about the epic stunt work and action set pieces which set new standards for the industry, bringing the dystopian Buster Keaton analogy to new heights.
+But in addition to the genius of its visual language, I'm also interested in the social aspect of Miller's auteur vision, namely how Miller sees Fury Road as an "anthropological documentary" on the culture of a post-apocalyptic tribe.

-How can the villain Immortan Joe wield such psychic power in a hierarchy of survival?
+What is the story of the villain Immortan Joe?
 Scarcity has turned back the clock to the Dark Ages and returned man to a cult-like obsession with God.
-He has shaped men into tools for destruction, erasing their individual identities.
+Rising from the ashes, Immortan has shaped men into tools for destruction by erasing their individual identities.
 Like the kamikaze of Imperial Japan, this ability allows Joe to rule a collectivized society where any one of his subjects would sacrifice their lives in an instant.
+This isn't Humungus' gang in Road Warrior, a few mohawked raiders brought together by a common goal to plunder.
+Immortan Joe's influence on his people injects a Biblical quality to Fury Road: it is battle between ontological good and evil.
+Out of all the influences and archetypes, T. S. Eliot’s words from 1948 speak to the spirit of the story: “[we are] destroying our ancient edifices to make ready the ground upon which the barbarian nomads of the future will encamp in their mechanized caravans."

-This film really does have the best set pieces of any Mad Max film and it’s not even close.
-You can feel Miller kick his brilliant choreography into overdrive during the sandstorm; still one of the most visually stunning sequences I've ever seen.
+This film has the best set pieces of any Mad Max film and it’s not even close.
+During scenes like the sandstorm tornado, you can feel Miller kick his brilliant choreography into overdrive; it is still one of the most visually stunning sequences I've ever seen.
 If there was any doubt before this movie that action can be the best use of the visual language of cinema, I think this put it to rest.

 ——————————————————————————————————————————————————————————